Guide to Reusing and/or Recycling Locally

 Reuse:

-The Women’s Shelter Jewelry Project accepts donations of any and all jewelry — even broken — to sort, clean, repair, and give to Seattle-area women’s shelters and the YWCA Dress for Success Program.
+The Women’s Shelter Jewelry Project accepts donations of any and all jewelry — even broken — to sort, clean, repair, and give to women’s shelters in Kitsap, Jefferson and Mason counties.
 Members of the Seattle Metals Guild, and their friends, volunteer to do the sorting and cleaning.

 Bainbridge locations for drop-off during open hours:

-Esther’s Fabric Store, Bainbridge Arts and Crafts, Bay Hay and Feed, BI Museum of Art (BIMA)and Sole Mates.
+Esther’s Fabric Store, Bay Hay and Feed, BI Museum of Art (BIMA) and Sole Mates.

 Check with local thrift stores to donate gently used items.